 Physical Education & Sport

 The school has an active programme which promotes fitness and skills.
 It also offers swimming classes and competes in inter-school events in a number of sports.
-A morning daily fitness programme has commenced in 2016 for students in Years Two – Six, Monday, Tuesday and Wednesday when weather permits.

 A specialist music teacher takes each class for a comprehensive music programme, which is supplemented by choir and hymn singing.
 Private lessons in guitar, piano, violin, flute, clarinet and drums are also available.